Pala dynasty (Kamarupa)

-The Pala dynasty of Kamarupa kingdom ruled from 900 CE.
+The Pala dynasty of Kamarupa kingdom ruled from the 10th century CE.
 Like the Pala Empire of Bengal, the first ruler in this dynasty was elected, which probably explains the name of this dynasty "Pala".
 The Hindu orthodoxy drew their lineage from the earlier Varman dynasty and thus ultimately from Narakasura i.e. Bhauma dynasty.
 The dynasty is unrelated to the previous Varman and Mlecchna dynasties.